Aliya-ya/learngit/readme.txt

 Git tracks changes.
-Creating a new branch is quic and simple. this is a new day!
+Creating a new branch is quic and simple. this is a new day! this is a test file.
 =======
 Git tracks changes.
-Creaing a new branch is quick AND simple. this is a new day!
+Creaing a new branch is quick AND simple. this is a new day! this is a test file.

 >>>>>>> feature1